Bible Stories for the Young

 Do you remember Jeremiah and how when he was a boy, God told him he was not too young to obey?

+Well, Jeremiah DID obey.
 But even though Jeremiah loved and obeyed God, almost NO ONE else around Jeremiah did.
-After King Josiah of Judah died, the kings that came after him didn’t listen to God.
-In fact, most of the people disobeyed God all the time and didn’t love Him at all.
+After King Josiah of Judah died, the kings that came after him didn’t listen to God, and most of the people disobeyed God and didn’t love Him at all.

 He warned them that if they didn’t obey, God would have to discipline them.